Palestinian Vision (PalVision, or "Ruya")

 Funding

-- 2016 donors include: European Union, the Human Rights and International Humanitarian Law Secretariat (joint funding from the governments of Switzerland, Sweden, Netherlands, and Denmark), Germany (GIZ, Friedrich Ebert Stiftung), DanChurchAid (Denmark), HEKS-EPER (Switzerland), NGO Development Center (NDC), American Friends Service Committee (AFSC), UNICEF, and the British Council.
+- Donors include the European Union, Germany (GIZ, Friedrich Ebert Stiftung), DanChurchAid (Denmark), HEKS-EPER (Switzerland), American Friends Service Committee (AFSC), and UNICEF.

 Activities